onixpro/mkdocs-drawio-file/example/docs/index.md

 # Test of draw.io

-below you should see diagram:
+below you should see diagram Page-1 (default):
 ![test diagram](test.drawio)

 below you should see diagram Page-2: